Subject Summary: Part II Chemistry

 - to gain an appreciation of the chemical literature and related data bases and how such information can be accessed and assessed;

-- (optional) to have the opportunity to study a language (Chinese, French, German, Japanese or Spanish).
+- (optional) to have the opportunity to study a language (Chinese, French, German, Japanese or Spanish); to gain skills in computer programming; to enhance skills in mathematical methods.

 At the end of the course students should: